 - Turn the heat back to high on the water bath canner to return to a boil.

-- Wipe the rims of each jar with a damp paper towel and place on the seal.
+- Wipe the rim of each jar with a damp paper towel and place the seal onto the jar.
 Apply the ring fingertip tight.
 Using the canning tongs, gently transfer each jar to the water bath canner.

 - The jars should be covered by at least an inch of water.
 Return the water to a boil and process for 5 minutes.